Financial Mutuals

-Financial mutuals are self help organisations that generally engage in
+Financial services mutuals are self-help organisations that generally engage in

 deposit

-taking and lending to their members, and include building societies, credit
+taking and lending to their members.
+They primarily provide

 legal